 Our reserves policy was revised and approved at the Council meeting in May 2020 and will be reviewed annually.
-Our legislation requires us to meet our costs out of our income from registrants' fees.
-Our three year budgeting and planning process, and periodic fee reviews, are undertaken with the aim of managing our finances on a sustainable basis, to conduct our business in an orderly fashion taking into account commitments and potential risks.
+The HCPC has to meet its costs out of our income from registrants' fees.
+Our three year budgeting and planning process, and periodic fee reviews, are undertaken with the aim of managing our finances on a sustainable basis, to conduct our business in an orderly fashion and take into account commitments and potential risks.

-The HCPC approach to a Reserves Policy is based on this objective within the context of balancing the need to invest to ensure sustainability while maintaining working capital through pre-paid Registrants fees.
+The HCPC approach to a Reserves Policy is based on this objective balancing the need to invest to ensure sustainability, while maintaining working capital through pre-paid Registrants fees.

-As a result of the pre-paid Registrant's fees, HCPC operates with a significant cash balance which ensures that HCPC has sufficient working capital.
+As a result of the pre-paid Registrant's fees, HCPC operates with a significant cash balance which ensures that we have sufficient working capital.

-If the Net Assets less Intangible Assets (the Realisable Net Assets) are positive, then if HCPC were to encounter a situation where it would need to close, it would be able to undertake closure in an orderly fashion.
+If the Net Assets less Intangible Assets (the Realisable Net Assets) are positive, then if HCPC were to encounter a situation where it would need to cease operating, it would be able to do so in an orderly fashion.
 The HCPC's Reserves Policy is predicated on this basis.

 As at March 2020, HCPC has positive Realisable Net Assets.
-However, due to the need to invest and delays in implementing fee increases the current financial forecasts for the next 3 years indicate that HCPC will move to a position of having negative Realisable Net

-Assets.
-The ambition is to return to positive Realisable Net Assets within 5 years, and during this time, maintain as a minimum, positive Net Assets and positive cash balances.
+However, due to the need to invest and delays in implementing fee increases, the current financial forecasts for the next 3 years indicate that HCPC will move to a position of having negative Realisable Net Assets.
+The ambition is to return to positive Realisable Net Assets within 5 years and, during this time, maintain as a minimum positive Net Assets and positive cash balances.